wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/create-a-dataset-with-open-images.rst

 Choosing the Classes
 -----------------------

 Next, you need to pick the classes that you would like to detect.
 They must be selected from the categories that are available in the Open Images dataset.
-More infromation on the dataset can be found here: `Open Images <https://storage.googleapis.com/openimages/web/index.html>`__ .
+More information on the dataset can be found here: `Open Images <https://storage.googleapis.com/openimages/web/index.html>`__ .

 .. image:: images/open-images/class-name.png
   :alt: Choose the Class Name you want to get images of.